Dz0nZ1/-ECSGame/README.md

 # -ECSGame

-This is a exam project for functional programming course
+This is an exam project for functional programming course